20 May 2021

 One of the coolest things about software architecture is that it doesn’t change so often.
 Something that might be worth mentioning is the growing importance of data-driven architecture that uses a data lake.

 We see this as a trend that will probably become a standard in the future, so it’s an area worth exploring.

 The cloud is the undeniable future for microservices.
 Both AWS and Azure are adding new services.
 A few months ago, AWS announced the Fault Injection Simulator, which is a specialized service to test your microservices resilience.

 Every few months, we see new changes to the serverless approach, which is getting more and more popular.
 This also marks the beginning of nanoservices – something that was considered an anti-pattern that became a popular solution thanks to a range of serverless functions.

-How to find a company that understands microservices?
+How to find a company that understands service oriented architecture?

-I would say there are three main challenges to being good at microservice development.
-These are also the factors that you need to consider when finding the right company to help you with this architecture:
+I would say there are three main challenges to being good at microservices architecture development.
+These are also the factors that you need to consider when finding the right company to help you with microservices architecture:

-1. You need people capable of designing microservices-based architectures.
-Such architects should have previous experience with different communication options (APIs, queues, events etc.) and patterns (API Gateways, sagas, backend for frontends).
+1. You need people capable of designing microservice architecture.
+Such architects should have previous experience with different communication options (APIs, queues, events etc.) and patterns of architectural style (API Gateways, sagas, backend for frontends).